MustafaaYilmas/tinkerboard-system-monitor/readme.md

 Also, always make sure to monitor the size of `system_metrics.csv` since the script keeps appending data every second.
 Depending on your use case, you might want to run the script for specific durations or implement a rotation mechanism for the CSV file.

 ---

-I hope this README provides a comprehensive overview of the script and its functionalities.
-Let me know if you need any further details or clarifications!